 Trump's not winning.

-Well, maybe he does have a little bit of a chance, but it's the Detroit votes didn't come in yet.
+Well, maybe he does have a little bit of a chance, but the Detroit votes didn't come in yet.

 Koki Roberts, great hostility to having a female president.

-Van Jones on the corrupt CNN Clinton news network.
+Van Jones on the corrupt CNN Clinton News Network.

-This election was a whitelish.
+This election was a white lash.

-They've lost their minds.
+They've lost their minds collectively.

 People have talked about a miracle.